 Are you keeping it stock or are you going for upgrades?

-If you are driving a modern car, then there is a high likelihood that you got front disc brakes already.
-You will have to consider whether or not you are keeping your brake set-up stock.
+Consider whether or not you want to keep your brake set-up stock.
 Keeping the brakes stock is ideal when you have no other modifications done to the vehicle.
 But we advise that you go for an aftermarket upgrade if you have began to beef up the your ride with performance goodies.